Reducing the Cost of Vitamins and a Healthy Lifestyle

 Quick tip: If you haven’t found an exercise routine that works for you yet, experiment!
 Try new things, look for something fun that you’ll enjoy.
 If we enjoy exercising, we are more likely to stick with it.
 Exercising is not just a membership to the gym and just because early mornings work best for me does not mean that’s the optimal time for you.

-Reducing the cost of exercise
+5 tips on reducing the cost of exercise

 Here is a list of ways I successfully cut down on (or eliminate completely) the costs to exercise: